 My pregnancy went smoothly and we had a lovely baby boy.
 Life became a roller-coaster ride for us.
-But the travel bug was crawling inside me and pinching me from time to time.
-Travel bug doesn’t come and go, it resides permanently inside you.
+But the travel bug was crawling inside me and pinching me occasionally.
+Travel bug doesn’t come and go, they resides permanently inside you.

 One week before our trip, I introduced my son to formula milk (he didn’t have outside milk before).
 So in public places, I don’t have to cover him or look for a secluded place to breastfeed him.

 I even made a checklist of items like his daily essentials and food items to carry for this 3 Days Trip to Goa with a 1-Year-Old.
-This helped me with what to pack and when to feed him what.
+This helped me with what to pack and when to feed him.

 What to pack for 3 Days Trip to Goa with a 1-Year-Old?
 Below is the list of items to pack for a short trip: